hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step10-pipeline-run.md

 `tkn pipelineruns describe application-pipeline-run`{{execute}}

-Check the Registry from the tab above in a moment a new "app" container appear in the list.
+Check the Registry from the tab above and in a moment a new _app_ container will appear in the list.

 Next, check the application.